ceilfors/ceilfors.github.io/_drafts/dependency-injection-in-aws-lambda-nodejs.md

 There are also libraries like `proxyquire` or `rewire` which can be used to monkey patch your unit test.
 They are all working and can be used, I however am finding that my unit tests that are written with these libraries will have too much of implementation leak.
-Too much of internals are to be exposed in the unit tests to enable the monkey patching.
-For example with proxyquire, you'll have to know that twitterService is required from `'./lib/twitter-service'`.
-If you are moving your file around, you'll also have to change your unit test.
+For example with proxyquire,
+you'll have to know that twitterService is required from `'./lib/twitter-service'`, which would mean you'll have to change your unit test if you are moving your file around.